author

 Aito (no priors)24.7%39.0%63.7%42.4%

-Averaged across all targets and scales, Aito with priors achieves 45.6% — 37% higher than LightGBM and 58% higher than Random Forest.
-Aito wins 6 of 9 cells (all processor, all glCode except 100K).
-LightGBM wins 3 (all acceptor, plus glCode at 100K).
+Averaged across all targets and scales, Aito with priors achieves 49.5%: 48% higher than LightGBM and 71% higher than Random Forest.
+Aito wins 5 of 9 cells (all three processor cells, plus glCode at 1K and 10K).
+LightGBM wins 4 (all three acceptor cells, plus glCode at 100K, where the lead is now only 4.5pp).

 The hidden cost: training time and maintenance